teddy-ambona/demo-elt-stack/README.md

 Note that the superset service may take 4-5min to spin up.

 ## 6 - Improvements
-- Add architecture diagram for ETL and data viz
+- Improve data viz with storytelling
 - Dependency injections for test/dev/staging/prod environments
 - Airflow DAGS and config should be included in the Docker image (mounting volumes allowed for fast iterations)
 - Superset dashboard should be programmatically imported at init time